Tingling in arms and hands is the most common complaint at the chiropractic coalface, after lower back pain.

 Dermatomes are patches of skin belong to a specific nerve root.

-For example, in the C5 dermatome the tingling is felt on the side of the upper arm, and perhaps the side of the lower extremity, on the radial side but not stretching as far as the thumb; it belongs to the C6 nerve root.
+For example, in the C5 dermatome the tingling is felt on the side of the upper arm, and perhaps the side of the lower extremity, on the radial part but not stretching as far as the thumb; it belongs to the C6 nerve root.

 Sometimes you may have tingling in arms and hands, bilaterally, but that is more typical of another condition.

 The biceps reflex is used as a test of the integrity of the fifth cervical nerve root.
 It may be reduced, or even absent.
 You may be asked to clench your teeth as it is being tested.

 In the early stages of an irritated nerve in the neck, the skin becomes hypersensitive; meaning increased prickling when tested with the pinwheel.
-Should you rub your arm, or try pricking it with a pin, and it has an irritating feel but later, if you ignore the tingling, the feeling in your arm will lessen and then become numb.
+Should you just rub your arm it will have an irritating sensation; but the longer you ignore the tingling, the feeling in your fingers will lessen and then become numb.

 New research has demonstrated that the cartilage in the small joints in the neck is dependent on movement for its proper nutrition.

 Fixations within these joints starve the cartilage of oxygen and nutrients, and cause the build up of noxious waste products.
 These chemicals may themselves irritate the nerve roots, and causing tingling in the arm.
 However, it is often then of a more diffuse nature.

 In fact the nerve root is vulnerable from all sides in the intervertebral foramen.
 Injury is certainly not uncommon and the pain may be severe.

 Classically you may have pain in the lower arm and tingling in fingers one and two, the thumb and forefinger.
 In more serious cases the tingling is associated with a deep, numbing ache in arm, often worse at night.